dashohoxha/killercoda-scenarios/misc/sharing-data-with-sshfs/step2.md

 Then continue with the following steps:

-1. Set up the ssh config for the data server:
+1. Set up the ssh config for the central data server:

    `mkdir ~/.ssh`{{execute}}